July 2, 2026

 I never once checked whether that was actually true.
 It just felt right, so I ran with it for a couple years.

-Here's what never occurred to me: people forget you.
+What never occurred to me: people forget you.
 Nothing personal.
 They've got jobs and kids and forty other emails, and you are not the main character in their week.
 Go quiet for a month and you don't sit politely in the back of their mind as "oh right, that studio I liked."
 You're just gone.
 They go to the place that emailed them on Tuesday.

 Showing up on some kind of regular basis is the entire trick.
 It keeps you the first name in their head the day they finally decide to get off the couch.